cksystemsteaching/selfie/README.md

 Registers is where most of the work is done.
 There are usually only a few registers but those are the fastest and most valuable memory in a computer.
 For example, `t0` and `t1` are 2 out of a total of just 32 registers of a RISC-U processor.
 In our example, if the values of `t0` and `t1` are both the value of `n` right before executing the instruction, then the value of `t0` is obviously the value of `n + n` right after executing the instruction.
 So, that is actually what is going on here and exactly what we need before returning to the `main` procedure!

 But you are right!
 We could have done the same thing using `add t0,t0,t0` and not even involve `t1` at all.
-But, again, this is optimized code which is not easy to generate by a system designed for simplicity.
+But, again, this would be optimized code which is not easy to generate by a system designed for simplicity.
 So, we leave it at that for now.
 It is an exciting topic to study though and there is still a lot of research going on about how to do this best.
 After all, we want our code to be as fast and use as few instructions as possible.

 What about `0x15C` and `0x006282B3`?
 Well, both are *hexadecimal numbers* using *hexadecimal notation*, as indicated by the *prefix* `0x`.
 The only difference between hexadecimal and decimal notation is that hexadecimal notation supports 16 rather than 10 different characters per digit, that is, `0` to `9` as well as `A` to `F` where `A` stands for the decimal value 10, `B` for 11, `C` for 12, `D` for 13, `E` for 14, and `F` for 15.
 Note that hexa is derived from the Greek word for six and decimal from Latin for tenth.
 The etymologically correct term for hexadecimal is *senidenary* but anyway not used in practice.